Lab-Automation-Workgroup/data_science_template_for_dtu_bioengineering/README.md

   - Configuration file for tox, a tool for running tests in isolated environments.
 It ensures that the codebase works across multiple environments and Python versions.

 - **.gitignore**
   - This file is the keeper of secrets for your project.
-It tells Git to ignore things like backup files, personal settings, and system files that don't help anyone else—like those pesky .DS_Store files Macs create.
+It tells Git to ignore things like backup files, personal settings, and system files that don't help anyone else—like those annoying .DS_Store files Macs create.
 This way, your project stays clean and only shares what's truly useful.

 Each component of the project structure plays a role in ensuring that the workflow from data acquisition to modeling is as smooth and error-free as possible.
 By adhering to this structure, DTU Bioengineering researchers and collaborators can focus more on the research.